austineamonn/SummerResearch2024/README.md

 # main:
 The main file of the framework.
 Generates a synthetic dataset using 'data_generation', privatizes the dataset using 'basic_privatization', and calculates the privacy metrics using 'privacy_metrics'.

+# config:
+Contains the basic configurations for the model.

 # csv_loading:
+Loads the CSVs and pulls out the relevant information they contain.

+# dictionary:
-Loads the mappings between various elements of the dataset.
-Creates the data groups and distributions that will be used to build the synthetic dataset.
+Dictionary that containts demographic information and mappings between various features of the dataset.

 # data_generation:
 Generates the synthetic dataset.
 The dataset contains the following elements: race/ethnicity, gender, international, student class year, previous courses taken, career aspirations, subjects of interest, extracurricular activities, and future topics.